 5. We have fun in Science!

 Broadening horizons – we invite as many outreach/visitor opportunities into school as possible.
-We need children to see that there is a point to Science.
+We need children to see that there is a real life point to Science.
 We are problem solvers and we are hoping to create STEM ambassadors for the future

 Children in our school see the point of Science and the reason that we do it; as lessons are based around real life problems and working scientifically skills are embedded in every lesson.

 We want our children to be naturally curious about the world around them.
 We want our children to have a broad vocabulary.
 Scientific language is to be taught and built upon as topics are revisited in different year groups and across key stages.
 We intend to provide all children regardless of ethnic origin, gender, class, aptitude or disability with a broad and balanced science curriculum.